Thomas Kerr of Ferniehirst: Life

 Ferniehirst was allowed to return to Scotland and was said to have watched the execution of Regent Morton, wearing an outfit with conspicuous and extravagant cuffs.
-In June 1581 James Stewart, Earl of Arran tried to block the restoration and rehabilitation of Ferniehirst, who was considerered guilty of taking "art and part" in the killing of the king's grandfather Regent Lennox.
+In June 1581 James Stewart, Earl of Arran tried to block the restoration and rehabilitation of Ferniehirst, who was considered guilty of taking "art and part" in the killing of the king's grandfather Regent Lennox.
 However, Esmé Stewart, 1st Duke of Lennox supported his return to favour and Ferniehirst knelt before the king for forgiveness in the garden at Dalkeith Palace.

 The Scottish poet William Fowler reported to Francis Walsingham that the Laird of Ferniehirst had arrived secretly in London in May 1583, and was expected to go to France again.

 His second wife, Janet/Jean Scott, was politically active.
 In October 1583 she wrote to Mary Queen of Scots from Ferniehirst with news from the Scottish court.
 She said she had been approached by the Countess of Arran in person and by letter hoping that Mary would not join with the Hamiltons against her husband James Stewart, Earl of Arran.
 She wanted Mary to advise her about this.
 She had forgotten to forward a letter from Lord Seton.
 Mary was a godparent to one of her sons.

 Kerr was made a warden of the Middle March of the Scottish border and keeper of Liddesdale.
 In November 1584 the Privy Council allotted him 100 troops and the use of Hermitage Castle.

+He is buried in Aberdeen but is memorialised in the Kerr family vault in the north transept of Jedburgh Abbey.